Learn Python — every question, every answer

 - Ajson can serialize arbitrary Python objects

-- Cpickle can execute arbitrary code on load✓ Correct answer
+- Bpickle can execute arbitrary code on load✓ Correct answer

 - Djson preserves tuple vs list distinction